palankai/tutorial-isomorphic/A02-getting-tested/README.md

 npm run build
 ```

+Open `frontend/index.html` in the browser.

 ## Restructure our code, make some room for test

 What we should test?
 I have to admit, I don't have a proper answer to that.
-In this tutorial I'm going to show how can we test ReactJS compoents and I
+In this tutorial I'm going to show how can we test ReactJS components and I
 let you decide what we should test.

 We are going to create separate our already awesome application.